swcarpentry/shell-novice/episodes/06-script.md

 >
 > An example of this type of file is given in `data-shell/data/animal-counts/animals.txt`.
 >
+> We can use the command `cut -d , -f 2 animals.txt | sort | uniq` to produce the unique species in `animals.txt`.
+In order to avoid having to type out this series of commands every time, a scientist may choose to write a shell script instead.
+>
 > Write a shell script called `species.sh` that takes any number of
-> filenames as command-line arguments, and uses `cut`, `sort`, and
-> `uniq` to print a list of the unique species appearing in each of
-> those files separately.
+> filenames as command-line arguments, and uses and uses a variation of the above command to print a list of the unique species appearing in each of those files separately.
 >
 > > ## Solution
 > >